Rasesh-Srivastava/european_option_pricing_website/README.md

-# Website to calculate the price of European Options.
+# Website to calculate the price of European Options
-Created using Django.
+Created using Django

 # Steps to run the website:-
 1. Clone this GitHub Repo in your local computer.